Ellie-L-210/git-project-Ellie/README.md

     SHA1Hash()
         Utilizes SHA1 code from geeksforgeeks to create and return hash values for inputs of text.

+    createBLOB()
+        Utilizes SHA1Hash() to make a new file in the objects directory with the hash as the file name, does not make a new file if the file already exists.

+    blobExists()
+        Returns true/false depending on if the blob exists.

+    deleteAllBlobs()
+        Deletes all blobs in the objects directory.

 GPTester.java
     verifyAll()
         returns true if all directories (git and objects) and files (index and HEAD) exist.